A. S. Byatt: Criticism

-Byatt has been a public encourager of the new young generation of British writers, including Philip Hensher (Kitchen Venom), Robert Irwin (Exquisite Corpse), A. L. Kennedy, Lawrence Norfolk, David Mitchell (Ghostwritten), Ali Smith (Hotel World), Zadie Smith (White Teeth) and Adam Thirlwell, saying in 2009 that she was "not entirely disinterested, because I wish there to be a literary world in which people are not writing books only about people's feelings... all the ones I like write also about ideas".
-She contrasted some of those preferences with the work of Martin Amis, Julian Barnes, Ian McEwan and Graham Swift — then added, "In fact I admire all four of those writers... they don't only do people's feelings... nevertheless it's become ossified".
+Byatt had been a public encourager of the new young generation of British writers, including Philip Hensher (Kitchen Venom), Robert Irwin (Exquisite Corpse), A. L. Kennedy, Lawrence Norfolk, David Mitchell (Ghostwritten), Ali Smith (Hotel World), Zadie Smith (White Teeth) and Adam Thirlwell, saying in 2009 that she was "not entirely disinterested, because I wish there to be a literary world in which people are not writing books only about people's feelings ... all the ones I like write also about ideas".
+She contrasted some of those preferences with the work of Martin Amis, Julian Barnes, Ian McEwan and Graham Swift—then added, "In fact I admire all four of those writers... they don't only do people's feelings... nevertheless it's become ossified".
 Norfolk she described in 2003 as "the best of the young novelists now writing".
 She also spoke of her admiration for American writer Helen DeWitt's book The Last Samurai.
 Hensher, who counts Byatt as a friend, said: "She's very unusual for an English person, in that she's quite suspicious of comedy.
-With most people, sooner or later, every intellectual position comes down to a joke — it never does with her.
-This is where I think she fights with Kingsley Amis".
+With most people, sooner or later, every intellectual position comes down to a joke—it never does with her."

-Questioned about whether her writing was "gendered", Byatt responded: "I've played with trying to understand what the word means, but use either "sex" or "men and women" instead, partly because the word gendered has caused a great many of my friends to write work that is bordering on not saying anything.
-I have always had a romantic idea that the writer or the artist was, as Coleridge and Virginia Woolf said, androgynous.
-The whole of The Virgin in the Garden quartet is about the desirability of an androgynous mind.
-I am too old for the women's movement in America or this country.
-I was fighting battles for the freedom of women, all by myself as I saw it, in the Fifties.
-I was partly amazed by the organised fight and partly appalled, because freedoms it had been hard for us to win--to be taken seriously by men as equal people to talk to--were suddenly thrown away by the idea that women should band together and talk to each other about each other, about women, and have Women's Studies in women's buildings.